zGabrielR1/riceautomata/docs/README.md

   - GNU Stow integration for symlinking
   - Parallel processing for faster deployment

+- **Snapshot System:**
+  - Create checkpoints of your entire rice configuration
+  - Safe experimentation with new themes and configs
+  - Easy rollback to previous working states
+  - Package tracking and restoration
+  - Automatic backup and recovery

 - **Additional Features:**
   - Selective package installation
   - Dependency management